ArchanaSathiyaseelans/Realtime-spotify-clone/README.md

 <b>Features in this project 🔥</b>
 <br>
-✅ Listen to music, play next and previous songs
+✅ Listen to music, play next and previous songs <br>
-✅ Update the volume with a slider
+✅ Update the volume with a slider <br>
-✅ Admin dashboard to create albums and songs
+✅ Admin dashboard to create albums and songs <br>
-✅ Real-time Chat App integrated into Spotify
+✅ Real-time Chat App integrated into Spotify <br>
-✅ Online/Offline status
+✅ Online/Offline status <br>
-✅ See what other users are listening to in real-time
+✅ See what other users are listening to in real-time<br>
 ✅ Deployment - Render application <br>